Strategy Fundamentals for the Strategy Function: Developing Robust Strategies

 Location: Virtual; via Zoom Classrooms.
 Program handbook, certificate, and gifts posted to participant office or home ahead of and post program.

-Costs: The standard fee for this program is £4,000 plus VAT (£3,500 for SMC members).
-Places booked by 3 August 2021 qualify for an early bird discount and are available up to then for only £2,750 plus VAT.
+Costs: The standard fee for this virtual program is £4,000 plus VAT (£3,500 for SMC members).
+Places booked by 3 July 2022 qualify for an early bird discount and are available up to then for only £2,750 plus VAT.

 ABOUT THE TEAM